-Same for both Appendix G and the out of
+Same for both Appendix G and the out of complex circles.

-service criteria.
+service criteria. .

-.
 Steering Mechanism.

 Steering Internation.

 Steering lash requirements of Appendix G follows the new requirements of §393.209.

 8. Suspension.

 Appendix G follows the new requirements of Appendix G follows the new requirements o §393.207 which does not allow any broken leaves in a leaf spring assembly.
 The out of service criteria allows up to 25% broken or missing leaves before being placed out of

-9. Frame The out of service criteria allows a certain latitude in frame cracks before placing a vehicle out of service.
-Appendix G follows the new requirements of §393.201 which does not allow frame cracks
+9. Frame.
+The out of service criteria allows a certain latitude in frame cracks before placing a vehicle out of service.
+Appendix G follows the new requirements of §393.201 which does not allow v frame cracks

 Appendix G follows the requirements of §393.75 which requires a tire tread depth of 432 inch on power unit steering axles and 232 inch on all other axles.
-The out of service criteria only requires 232 inch tire tread depth on power unit steering axles and 132 inch on all other

-The out of service criteria allows a certain amount latitude for wheel and rim cracks and amount latitude for wheel and rim cracks and missing or defective fasteners.
-Appendix G meets the requirements of the new §393.205 which does not allow defective wheels and rims non effective nuts and boits.

-12. Windshield Glazing.

-The out of service criteria places in a restricted of the control of the service condition any vehicle that has a crack or discoloration in the windshield area lying within discoloration in the windshield area lying within the sweep of the wiper on the drivers side and does not address the remaining area of the windshield.
+The out of service criteria only requires 232 inch tire tread depth on power unit steering axles and 132 inch on all other service condition any vehicle that has a crack or service contains any venerie that has a crack or discoloration in the windshield area lying within the sweep of the wiper on the drivers side and does not address the remaining area of the windshield.
 Appendix G addresses requirements for the whole windshield as specified in §393.60 13.
 Windshield Wipers.

-Appendix G requires windshield wipers to be operative at all times.
+The out of service criteria allows a certain amount latitude for wheel and rim cracks and amount naturate for wheel and rim cracks and missing or defective fasteners.
+Appendix G meets the requirements of the new §393.205 which does not allow defective wheels and rims non effective nuts and botts.

+12. Windshield Glazing.
+The out of service criteria places in a restricted of the control of the operative at all times.
 The out of service criteria only requires that the windshield wiper on the driver's side to be inspected during inclement